tomeryeh/demo/todolist/tutorial.md

 Kuzzle - TODO List tutorial
 ===

-In this example, we'll use the [Javascript SDK](https://github.com/kuzzleio/sdk-javascript).
+In this example, we'll use the Kuzzle [Javascript SDK](https://github.com/kuzzleio/sdk-javascript) to let our application communicate with the backend.

 **Table of contents**